patmuk/neo-hpstr-metalsmith-gulp-theme/README.md

 [![GitHub Version][3]][4]

-Neo-HPSTR Metalsmith is a responsive and modern blog template based on [Neo-HPSTR Jekyll][1]
+Neo-HPSTR Metalsmith is a responsive and modern blog template based on [Neo-HPSTR Jekyll][1], ported to metalsmith by [TJ Peden's template][11]

 ![Preview][5]